tonjo/football-data/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/tonjo/football-data/blob/master/CONTRIBUTING.md) for details on how to contribute to `football` and what the best way to go about this is!
+Please read [CONTRIBUTING.md](https://github.com/tonjo/football-data/blob/master/CONTRIBUTING.md) for details on how to contribute to `football-data` and what the best way to go about this is!

 ## Authors